MISTY MOUNTAIN METAPHORS

 Suddenly, Johnny reached out and grabbed a peach from the basket and held it in front of his eyes.

 “Ya’lways been!”
-She yelled and stood up, turning to snatch it from his hands before returning behind the trunk; but to Betty’s surprise, Johnny hadn’t lashed out to claim it back.
-Instead, he remained still and his voice, soft and buttery, had only gotten calmer.
+She yelled and stood up, turning to snatch it from his hands before returning back behind the trunk; but to Betty’s surprise, Johnny hadn’t lashed out to claim it back.
+Instead he remained still and his voice, soft and buttery, had only gotten calmer.

 “Evah think ‘bout de past?”
 He then asked.